 The priority indicator related to Diagnostic services is the percentage of patients waiting over 6 weeks for a diagnostic test (related to 9 key tests identified in the operating plan).
-Performance in July was 21.4% of patients waiting over 6 weeks, against a target of 23.7%, and so were ahead of the plan trajectory.
-Performance is demonstrating special cause variation of an improving nature.
-Within the report there is further detail of variation by test type and by provider; Audiology, DEXA and Echo are singled out of the nine key tests for particular focus, along with some key actions being undertaken by the programme board.
-Information was provided at SOAG that some of the performance improvement seen in July is as a result of the long wait patients reducing, however some of the performance was a result of the total waiting list rising and how this affects the calculation.
-The reasons for the growth in the waiting list is being reviewed.
+Performance in January was 25.6% of patients waiting over 6 weeks, against a target of 17.2%, and so were behind plan.
+Performance is demonstrating special cause variation of an improving nature over the long term but the last three months have seen performance worsening.
+The report includes further detail of variation by test type and by provider; growth in MRI and Non-Obstetric Ultrasound were highlighted in the main report.
+Key actions being undertaken by the Diagnostics Programme Board are also described.